thinkshout/thinkshout/_wonderlab/consent-based-calibration/ethics.md

 # Whether or not this post is published.
 published: true
 # The teaser text for the card and other listings.
-short: Imagine a world where you get online and are greeted, not by a now ubiquitous banner asking you to consent to allowing your cookies to be tracked, but by a clear and visually dynamic set of options, each one offering a different website browsing experience.
+short: "Imagine a world where you get online and are greeted, not by a now ubiquitous banner asking you to consent to allowing your cookies to be tracked, but by a clear and visually dynamic set of options, each one offering a different website browsing experience."
 # The meta description for the page, used for sharing.
-description: Consent-based calibration shifts control of the data that defines who we are online back to users.
+description: "Consent-based calibration shifts control of the data that defines who we are online back to users."
 # Tags used for SEO keywords.
+tags:
+- Consent-Based Calibration
+- Personalization for Non-profits
+- User-Centered Content Strategy
-tags: Consent-Based Calibration, Personalization for Non-profits, User-Centered Content Strategy, Ethical Data Policy, Optimization
+- Ethical Data Policy, Optimization
 # The date - not used for ordering blogs.
 date: 2019-01-22 10:00:00
 # The social share image/alt.